Planning for Active Transportation in the Miami Valley

 In the May 2009, MVRPC staff developed two (2) public service announcement regarding “Safe Cycling Tips” narrated by Montgomery County Sheriff Phil Plummer.
 Launched during “National Bike Month”, these PSAs are geared to both Cyclists and Motorists.
 Locally over 30% of all trips are less than 2 miles from the original destination.
 In some cases, these are trips that could be taken by bike very easily.
 It's our intention to encourage resident to bike for short trips, but to do so safely.

-MVRPC published brochures to help encourage the safe use of bicycles for Active Transportation.
-Getting Started Using Your Bicycle as Basic Transportation gives pointers on how to get comfortable with using a bicycle in place of a car for some trips.
-The Bicycle Equipment Checklist lists equipment recommended for the safe operation of your bicycle.
-Cycling Safely, Predictably and Visibly gives information how to follow the rules of the road and ride in a manner that increases your safety.
+MVRPC has published a brochure to help encourage the safe use of bicycles for Active Transportation.
+“Drive Your Bike” gives pointers on how to get comfortable with using a bicycle in place of a car for some trips.
+The short booklet also includes a Bicycle Equipment Checklist of recommended items for the safe operation of your bicycle, and tips for cycling safely, predictably and visibly while following the rules of the road.
+Pick up a copy, or download one, and give it a read.
+And next time you have the time and the weather is right, why not “Drive Your Bike?”

 On December 4, 2008 the MVRPC Board of Directors adopted the Comprehensive Local-Regional Bikeway Plan (CLRBP).
 Intended to take the region's bikeway system to the next level, the CLRBP envisions branching off our region's incredible multi-use trails with a network of bike-friendly roads and streets.
 The CLRBP identifies a potential network of corridors where bicycle facilities could be added to enhance cyclist safety and accommodation.